 1. School is just another means of obtaining education.
 Experience is the other half.
 In the real world, you can only use 70% at most of what you have learned thru the four corners of the classroom but you can always rely on your experience to deal with real life situations.
 So invest in your schooling but never stop learning from experience.
 And you can only do this if you are not afraid to fail.

 2. Your diploma is not always a ticket to a successful life.
 To be successful, you must be willing to start from the bottom and work your ass off to be able to inch a notch into the career ladder.
 And it is never as easy as you have dreamed of.
 There are a lot of competition out there and the job market is not a stable ground.
-You might have graduated at the top of your class but chances are, you can end up serving coffee and doing mundane stuff to earn a living.
+You might have graduated at the top of your class but you cannot remove the chance that you can end up serving coffee and doing mundane stuff to earn a living.
 The key to success is perseverance and you need a big grit to be able to level the playing field.

-So long, graduates of 2014.
+So long, graduates!
 I congratulate you for MOVING UP and I am hoping that your journey MOVING FORWARD into the real world will be full of wisdom, success and memories that you will cherish for a lifetime.